LukeNK/n-week-project/chapters/a/all.md

     \qquad
     \lim_{x\to0^+}f(x) = 1
 \\]
 Be careful: the sign denotes where we _start_.
-If the sign is negative, we approach it <i>from the negative side</i> and move _to the positive side_.
+If the sign is negative, we approach it _from the negative side_ and move _to the positive side_.
 I do not know why I used to mistake between those two, so that is a way to remember.
 Moreover, the limit of $f(x)$ as $x\to0$ does not exist.

 A function's limit only exists if the limit from both sides approaches the same number:
 \\[